Mark L. Hersey: First World War

 Officers at 78th Division, with Brigadier General Mark L. Hersey stood third from the left, France, July 1918.

 Hersey was promoted to colonel in May 1917, shortly after the American entry into World War I, which occurred the month before.
 He was promoted to brigadier general in the National Army (i.e. a temporary promotion) in August and assigned as the commander of the 155th Infantry Brigade, part of the recently created 78th Division.
 The division was deployed to France in May and June 1918, where it became part of the American Expeditionary Forces (AEF).
 He commanded the 155th Infantry Brigade during the later stages of the Meuse–Argonne offensive and led it in a successful assault on German positions in the Bois des Loges near Tracy-le-Mont.

 Hersey was promoted to major general (NA) in October and assumed command of the 4th Division in France on the last day of the same month—shortly before the Armistice which ended hostilities on November 11.
 He commanded the 4th Division during the Allied occupation of the Rhineland before it returned to the United States in the spring of 1919.

 Hersey was awarded the Army Distinguished Service Medal for his leadership of both the 155th Brigade and the 4th Division during the war.
 The medal's citation reads:

 The President of the United States of America, authorized by Act of Congress, July 9, 1918, takes pleasure in presenting the Army Distinguished Service Medal to Major General Mark Leslie Hersey, United States Army, for exceptionally meritorious and distinguished services to the Government of the United States, in a duty of great responsibility during World War I. As a Brigade Commander during the latter part of the Meuse-Argonne operation, General Hersey exhibited qualities of excellent leadership and sound judgment.
 His Brigade attacked and penetrated the strong enemy position of Bois-des Loges and wrested this strong point from the enemy.
 The success of his Brigade in this engagement was in a large measure due to his able leadership.
 Later he commanded with distinction the 4th Division during its operations in occupied territory.

 Post-war career

 After returning from France, Hersey received honorary Doctor of Laws degrees (LL.D.) from Bates College and the University of Maine.

 Hersey reverted to his permanent rank of colonel in August 1919, graduated from the Army War College in 1920 and was promoted to brigadier general in July of the same year.
+He was assigned as commander of the First Corps Area from December 1, 1922-January 1, 1922.
 He was promoted to major general shortly before his retirement from the Army, at his own request, in November 1924.